When the Rules Change: Adaptive Signal Extraction via Kalman Filtering and Markov-Switching Regimes: Literature Review

 \subsection{Regime-Switching in Financial Markets}

-Regime-switching models have a long history in financial econometrics, originating with \citet{hamilton1989new} analysis of business cycle dynamics.
-Applications to asset returns include \citet{ang2002asymmetric} study of international equity correlations and \citet{guidolin2006asset} analysis of portfolio allocation under regime uncertainty.
+Regime-switching models have a long history in financial econometrics, originating with the analysis of business cycle dynamics by \citet{hamilton1989new}.
+Applications to asset returns include the study of international equity correlations by \citet{ang2002asymmetric} and the analysis of portfolio allocation under regime uncertainty by \citet{guidolin2006asset}.
+Yet these applications have focused primarily on aggregate market dynamics rather than on how the informational content of specific investor types varies across regimes---a gap we address by embedding investor-type order flow within a regime-switching framework.